lucaspin/semaphore-demo-go/README.md

 # Semaphore demo CI pipeline using Go

-Just testing something.
-Changing something again
-Update here too.
-Something different, very completely different, change. more changes more more more more more changes here

 This is an example program and CI pipeline showing how to run a Go project on Semaphore 2.0.